miura/NEUBIAS_AnalystSchool2020/Arianne/README.md

     conda update --all

-We will now make a new environment (here called `ts15-plot`) and install the necessary packages, e.g. like this:

-    conda create --name ts15-plot python=3.6
-    conda activate ts13-plot

 We will first install some plotting packages we need, which are available as [PyViz](http://pyviz.org).

     conda install -c pyviz pyviz